sbanik1/coherentImaging/README.md

 # coherentImaging
-Simple simulation to understand effects of coherent imaging.
+Simple simulations to understand effects of coherent imaging.